coder3101/coder3101.github.com/_posts/2018-08-15-understanding-a-complete-neural-net.md

 </p>

 Hurray!!!
-We Just built a Neural Network that works
+We Just built a Neural Network that works...

+In my next post, I will talk about the Back-propagation and Loss functions and strategy to optimize the loss.